HilaBarkan6/Advanced_Topics/EX1/src/readme.md

     New players should inherit from abstract "Player" class and implement "getAction" function.
     To use them, include them in the main file, create instance and send them to GameManager as unique_ptr.

+Notes -
+    We assume board and players were designed to create a reasonable game that should be finished.
+    If the game designed to not finish, we allow it.
+For example - if both players stays in place and just rotating, the game will run forever.
+    Game can be finished only by the conditions described in the assignment.